 3.1.
 Univariate Analysis

-Based on the medical records of the Anatomical Pathology laboratory from Tarakan Hospital in 2021, around 400 patient data were obtained who had undergone histopathological examination and who met the inclusion criteria, including the variables used were histopathological grade and histopathological classification, 36 samples were obtained that met these variables.
+Based on the medical around 400 patient data were obtained who had undergone histopathological examination and who met the inclusion criteria, including the variables used were histopathological grade and histopathological classification, 36 samples were obtained that met these variables.
 This is because the existing data does not all include the histopathological grade and classification in the Hospital's Electronic Health Record (EHR) application.

 3.2.1.
-Breast Malignant Tumor Patients by Age
+Breast Cancer Patients Based on Age

 The following is a table of the results of the percentage of breast malignant tumors by age at the Tarakan Regional General Hospital in 2021.